codefresh-io/docs.codefresh.io/_docs/enterprise/behind-the-firewall.md

 ---

-As explained in the [installation page]({{site.baseurl}}/docs/enterprise/installation-security/) Codefresh offers 3 installation options SAAS, on-premise and Hybrid.
+As explained in the [installation page]({{site.baseurl}}/docs/enterprise/installation-security/) Codefresh offers 3 installation options: pure cloud, on-premise and Hybrid.
 In this page we are going to describe the Hybrid option and all the advantages it offers.

 ## Running Codefresh in secure environments